choosing a website designer

 Search Engine Optimisation

 Is SEO included and what elements are included?
 Today, most websites should be designing websites with SEO in mind.
 Having the right keywords on each page of your site is an essential SEO marketing component.
 That said, a full keyword study depends on your budget.
 We at Surrey Web Studio will offer all our clients a basic SEO package as part of the fee for building your website.
+‘Search Intent’ is now a more favoured content strategy than just stuffing keywords onto a page and hoping for the best.
+‘Search Intent’ means that you are matching a searchers query exactly with the type of information they are looking for.

 Will my website be responsive?